lucasjoliveau/doc/en/developer/tutorials/unit_tests.md

 This step can fail with a `Staging failed` error message.
 This could be due to

   * a nondeterministic bug that is already on the target.
-If you are an Odoo employee, you can check those here: <https://runbot.odoo.com/runbot/errors>
+If you are an Konvergo ERP employee, you can check those here: <https://runbot.odoo.com/runbot/errors>

   * a nondeterministic bug that you introduced but wasn’t detected in the CI before